Chef José Andrés

 LIFETIME ACHIEVEMENT AWARD

-Esai Morales is an award-winning actor and producer with a career spanning over four decades, celebrated for his iconic performances.
-Most recently, he appeared in “Mission: Impossible – Dead Reckoning” and “Mission: Impossible The Final Reckoning” and stars in the new sci-fi thriller hit “War Machine.”
-Morales gained recognition for his breakout role in “Bad Boys” and subsequently for his portrayal of Bob Morales in “La Bamba,” the highest-grossing rock-themed biopic of all time.
+Esai Morales is an award-winning actor and producer with a career spanning over four decades.
+A Brooklyn-born Puerto Rican and graduate of New York’s High School of Performing Arts, Morales gained recognition for his breakout role in “Bad Boys” and his portrayal of Bob Morales in “La Bamba,” the highest-grossing rock-themed biopic of all time.
+Most recently, he appeared in “Mission: Impossible – Dead Reckoning” and “Mission: Impossible – The Final Reckoning,” and stars in the 2026 sci-fi thriller “War Machine.”

-In 1997, Morales co-founded the National Hispanic Foundation for the Arts, which has awarded over $2 million in scholarships to Hispanic students.
-He actively supports various causes, including public health, literacy, environmental issues, immigration, arts funding, and social justice.
+In 1997, Morales co-founded the National Hispanic Foundation for the Arts alongside Jimmy Smits, Sônia Braga, and attorney Felix Sanchez.
+The foundation, which advances the presence of Latinos in media, telecommunications, and entertainment, has awarded over $2 million in scholarships to Hispanic students.
+A self-described “actorvist,” Morales actively supports causes including public health, literacy, environmental issues, immigration, arts funding, and social justice.

 COMMUNITY SERVICE AWARD